red-list-ecosystem/gee-redlist/README.md

 # Google Earth Engine - IUCN Red List

 Tools for the [IUCN Red List of Ecosystems](https://iucnrle.org) and [IUCN Red List of Threatened Species](https://www.iucnredlist.org) in Google Earth Engine.
+Feel free to contribute to growing this module, with all contributions recognised accordingly.
+Get in contact with <nicholas.murray@jcu.edu.au>

 Functionality includes: